Persistent Homology with Improved Locality Information for more Effective Delineation: Method

-To remedy the above-mentioned drawbacks of traditional PH, our goal is therefore to spread the persistence diagrams along {\it both} dimensions while also accounting for where in the image the \ag{homology classes} are.
-To this end, we draw our inspiration from another filtration technique called the height function~\citep{Turner14}.
+\changeSecond{ Our goal is therefore to prevent erroneous matches between topological features of the prediction and of the ground truth.
+To this end, we want to use the features' image location to characterize them.
+However, re-defining the matching cost to include a position-dependent term would be difficult, because topological features extend across the scale-space, and because there is no natural notion of distance between them.
+Hence, instead of modifying the matching cost, we propose a new filtration function that distinguishes features at different positions. } We draw our inspiration from a filtration technique called the height function~\cite{Turner14}.
 It was originally designed for three-dimensional meshes and can be applied to binary images by assigning to each pixel a {\it height} value that is the coordinate of its projection along a selected straight line.
-Filtration is carried out by forming binary masks made of pixels whose height is smaller than the scale parameter \ag{\citep{Garin19}}.
+Filtration is carried out by forming binary masks made of pixels whose height is smaller than the scale parameter {\cite{Garin19}}.
 As the scale is increased, the binary image is revealed in scan-lines perpendicular to the height axis, one scan-line at a time.
-The birth and death times are the heights of pixels responsible for the emergence and disappearing of \ag{homology classes}.
-As a result, the persistence diagram contains partial information about the location of \ag{topological features}.
-Moreover, both birth and death times of different \ag{homology classes} are distributed across scales. \mk{ Additionally, it has been shown that a binary image can be reconstructed from as few as four persistence diagrams obtained with height functions with well-chosen directions~\citep{Betthauser18}.
+The birth and death times are the heights of pixels responsible for the emergence and disappearing of {homology classes}.
+As a result, the persistence diagram contains partial information about the location of {topological features}.
+Moreover, both birth and death times of different {homology classes} are distributed across scales. { Additionally, it has been shown that a binary image can be reconstructed from as few as four persistence diagrams obtained with height functions with well-chosen directions~\cite{Betthauser18}.
 A height function is only defined for binary images, but the abovementioned result inspired us to extend its definition by combining it with thresholding distance maps. } Given a scale $s$, the value of the filtered binary mask at coordinates $\rvp$ is taken to be

 where $\mathbb{1}(\cdot)$ evaluates to one if the condition in the bracket is satisfied and to zero otherwise.
-In essence, this amounts to thresholding the sum of the height function $g$ and the pixel values. \mkm{From the perspective of TDA, such combination of two filtration functions can be seen as a line in the fibered barcode defined by~\citep{Carriere20}.}
+In essence, this amounts to thresholding the sum of the height function $\rho$ and the pixel values. {From the perspective of TDA, such combination of two filtration functions can be seen as a line in the fibered barcode defined by~\cite{Carriere20}.}